 - Asymmetry of the labia minora, that may require revisional surgery

 - A blood clot may form beneath the site of the incision and drainage may be required

 - Swelling, pain and bruising around the incision site

 - Smokers or diabetics may experience slow healing

 You may develop keloid or hypertrophic scars which are raised and thickened scars.
 This type of scarring may be unsightly, annoying and itchy; however, they are not threatening to your health and rare if you have no family history of the condition.
 Fortunately, scars around the labial region rarely form keloid or hypertrophic scars.

-Costs associated with a labiaplasty varies between: $6000-$8000 depending on a number of factors:
+Costs associated with a labiaplasty varies between $6000-$8000 depending on a number of factors such as:

 - Anaesthetist's fee

 - Private hospital or day surgical facility fees

 - Whether you need other body contouring procedures such as an arm lift, liposuction, thigh liftand tummy tuck.